 All members of the Collegiate Recovery Community are required to register for this one-hour seminar class.
 The class is facilitated by members of the Applied Professional Sciences faculty who are associated with the Center for the Study of Addiction and Recovery.
 Students meet weekly for one hour to explore the behaviors and skills needed to successfully achieve quality, long-term recovery from physical, mental, emotional, social, and spiritual perspectives.
 Additionally, this class focuses on specific relapse prevention strategies for the collegiate population.

-Twelve-Step Meetings & Other Support
+Twelve-Step Meetings and Other Support

 The Center for the Study of Addiction and Recovery believes in the effectiveness and importance of The Twelve Steps in treating addiction and enhancing the lives of recovering persons.